cloudant/nodejs-cloudant/README.md

 `cloudant` (lower-case) is your **connection** to your database (i.e. the result of calling `Cloudant()`).

+If auto token refreshment is used (as default it is activated, see more details [here](#plugin-configuration)) then it is important to define one connection **only once** during the application lifetime.
+The package do not supply connection shutdown functinality.

 You can initialize your client in _one_ of the following ways:

 #### 1. Using a URL: